-The study of religions focuses on two chosen religions, we will be studying Christianity and Buddhism.
+The study of religions focuses on two chosen religions: Christianity and Islam.
 At the end of the two years, you will take an exam paper for each religion.
 This exam paper is made up of questions ranging from 1 mark to 15 marks.